GrantMcConachie/EC523finalproj/README.md

 CS253_ISTA_FISTA.pdf provides a brief review of the FISTA algorithm by referencing recent research.
 The purpose of the review is to see its feasibility and ease of use with the diffusion models.

+All of the models use pytorch for implementation.
+Users can use "pip install torch" to install opensource pytorch packages.